xUhEngwAng/912-notes/words.md

 + critical
 > (adj)if you are critical, you criticize someone or something.

-	- Many economics are highly critical of the government's economic policies.
+	- Many economists are highly critical of the government's economic policies.
 	- Many parents are strongly critical of the school.

 + contemptuous